cr88192/bgbtech_engine/README.md

 * Originally the ND was intended as a restriction on distributing otherwise fully complete games.
 * However, this makes mods unclear.
 * I want to allow mods, as well as general redistribution of source and binary programs.

+Everything in "bscc/" is licensed under MIT, as well as any sub-libraries which carry the MIT license.

 Contents: